BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 </div>

-### 2. Who is the organisation managing this portal?
+## 2. Organisation managing this portal?

 Users should be able to easily find more details about the organization managing the data portal either from the About Us page or the organization logo in the navbar.